fishlips13/StepMania-Songs-to-Sheet/README.md

 ### Run "Songs to Sheet.exe"

 * Data files (CSV) will be placed in the __output__ folder (eg. "Songs to Sheet/output/Singles.csv")
-* A log file is generated and placed in the __output__ folder.
-Refer to this for details on any export errors encountered.
+* Refer to the log file generated in __output__ for details on any errors encountered

 ### Import selected data file into Google sheets

-__NOTE__: Google Drive will leave a copy of the data file laying around, it can be removed after import
+__NOTE__: After import, Google Drive will leave a copy of the data file laying around.
+It can be removed after import.

 1. Open your [Google Drive](https://drive.google.com)
 2. Open a spreadsheet or create new (_New_ -> _Google Sheet_)